jonshiach/graphics-notes/_sources/_pages/05_transformations.md

 A textured rectangle from the lab on [textures](textures-section).
 ```

-Lets translate the rectangle $0.4$ to the right and $0.3$ upwards (remember we are dealing with normalised device co-ordinates so the window co-ordinates are between $-1$ and $1$).
+Lets translate the rectangle $0.4$ to the right and $0.3$ upwards (remember we are dealing with normalised device coordinates so the window coordinates are between $-1$ and $1$).
 The transposed transformation matrix to perform this translation is

 $$ Translate = \begin{pmatrix}
     1 & 0 & 0 & 0 \\